PierrickI3/DeleteConsultTransferRecordings/README.md

   - Conversation Filters:
     - nConsultTransferred >= 1
   - Segment Filters
+    - mediaType = "voice"
     - direction = "outbound"
     - segmentType = "interact"

-The full analytics query is in the `js/recordings.js` in the `getAnalyticsConversations()` function.
+This returns calls that have at least one consult transfer and at least one outbound call that got connected.
+The full analytics query is in the `getAnalyticsConversations()` function in the `recordings.js` file.

 This output from that query is a preliminary list of conversations.
-However, more rules must be followed to get the correct list of affected recordings:
+However, more rules must be applied to get the correct list of affected conversations:

-- The last Participant of the conversation must have `purpose` set to `customer`.
+- If a participant with `purpose` set to `customer` has the following conditions:
-- The last session of the last participant must have its `dnis` and `sessionDnis` properties with different values (happens when a transfer occurs).
+  - A session with `dnis` different than `sessionDnis`, indicating that the call was transferred
-- The last segment of that last session must have `segmentType` = `interact` to show that the transferred call connected.
+  - The last segment of that session has `segmentType` set to `interact`, indicating that the transferred call was connected.
+- Then the conversation qualifies for recordings that need to be deleted

 ## How to use